 Between the weekly meetings, members get the chance to participate in science-related events and volunteer opportunities.
 Earlier this year, students from SSA helped build the TapeScape exhibit at the Science Museum of Minnesota.
 The exhibit was made from a metal frame covered in packing tape to form elaborate tunnels for visitors to explore.

 Members of SSA often volunteer with younger students.
 “Steve Campo [from Veterans Affairs] asked us to judge a middle school science fair near here,” said Potz.
 “So a few of us got to go be a part of that.
-We got to engage the middle schoolers and question their scientific methods, which was fun […] and we'll have that opportunity again next year.”
+We got to engage the middle schoolers and question their scientific methods, which was fun … and we'll have that opportunity again next year.”

 Suvorova pointed out that volunteering is a great way to build a resume.
 “We have a whole binder full of volunteer opportunities,” she said.
-“If you're an environmental major or if you want to go to med school [...] we can find resources and contact information so you can get involved in your discipline of choice […] You can get connected with things like the Science Museum.
+“If you're an environmental major or if you want to go to med school ... we can find resources and contact information so you can get involved in your discipline of choice … You can get connected with things like the Science Museum.
 Those are really helpful resources that can build your resume and your character.
 They make you stand out.”

-Aside from volunteer opportunities, SSA provides access to test prep supplies and networking events.
+Aside from volunteer opportunities, the SSA provides access to test prep supplies and networking events.
 “We have a lot of valuable resources to offer the students,” said Potz.
-“They join because they're like 'Oh, then I don't have to spend $200 on a test-prep book, I can just borrow it.'
-And then also there is the fun, social aspect of it.
+“They join because they're like 'Oh, I don't have to spend $200 on a test-prep book, I can just borrow it.'
+And also, there is the fun, social aspect of it.
 We try to engage people socially, academically, and then with the volunteer stuff.”

 Interested students can drop in on a meeting or e-mail the group at SSA.metrostate@gmail.com.
-The group also has OrgSync and Facebook pages with information on upcoming events which are worth checking out.
+The group also has OrgSync and Facebook pages with information on upcoming events, which are worth checking out.
 “This is a really great community,” said SSA member Scott Hanggi.
 “We can interact with fellow science students outside of our classroom.
 I feel like we can help each other a lot more by being in this club.
 It provides support and a greater sense of community.”

 Photo caption: Farkash Elihad and Ryan Fitzgerald demonstrating a nucleation reaction at Student Science Association’s Mad Science event in June.